Preparing for teaching

 - If you wish to copy content from last year’s Canvas course into this semester’s course, please review the guide on importing a Canvas course.

-- Make sure assignments are created in Canvas and added to Assignment groups.
+- Make sure assignments are created in Canvas and added to assignment groups.
 Visit our guide on how to prevent most of the common issues by checking the assignment and Gradebook settings in your course.

 - You may like to know how to relink and reuse past Panopto videos and H5P content in Canvas.

-- Decide on what stance your course is taking on the use of ChatGPT and other generative AI tools in coursework.
+- Decide on what stance your course is taking on the use of ChatGPT and other AI tools in coursework.

 - Incorporate messages into your course that promote academic integrity; refer to the academic integrity summary checklist.
 Include an academic honesty declaration into your assignment instructions.